tarwn/lessthandot-hugo/blogs/content/posts/2011-04-26-sql-server-filegroups-the-what.md

   <a href="/wp-content/uploads/users/grrlgeek/objectid2.JPG?mtime=1303780550"><img alt="" src="/wp-content/uploads/users/grrlgeek/objectid2.JPG?mtime=1303780550" width="208" height="83" /></a>
 </div>

 How would I move a table with an existing clustered index?
-Let’s move **StuffAndJunk** back to **FGTestFG3**.
+Let's move **StuffAndJunk** back to **FGTestFG3**.
 I would issue a create clustered index command with the option to drop existing, like this.

 sql
 CREATE CLUSTERED INDEX StuffJunk